jaredwray/keyv/packages/website/site/docs/v4-to-v5.md

 import KeyvRedis from '@keyv/redis';
 const keyv = new Keyv({ store: new KeyvRedis({ uri: 'redis://user:pass@localhost:6379' }), namespace: 'my-namespace' });
 ```

+## Removing support for Nodejs 18 and below

+We have stopped testing on Nodejs 18 and below and while we do not force or require you to use Nodejs 20+ we do recommend it.

 # New Features
 Here are a list of new features in Keyv v5: